nicholasb2101/PiHole/README.md

 # Pi-Hole

 This is meant as a way to aggregate multiple blocklists into one.
+It contains approximately 2 Million Blacklisted domains.
 In no way am I the original creator of these lists and nor do I claim to be, I have only combined ones I felt have been useful and/or ones that I personally use.
 All lists (or where they can be found) will be linked below.
 Please make sure to utilize the provided white-list regardless of if you use the Extended Primary Blocklist.

 ---